kerl/kerl/README.md

 - `tarball`: Fetch erlang releases from erlang.org
 - `git`: Fetch erlang releases from [`$OTP_GITHUB_URL`](#otp_github_url)

-NB: Docs are only fetched when this is set to `tarball`.
+**Note**: Docs are only fetched when this is set to `tarball`.
 To enable creation of docs when set to `git`, one must also set [`$KERL_BUILD_DOCS`](#kerl_build_docs).

 NB: This setting has no effect when using `kerl build git...`, which invokes `kerl` to directly clone